5 Best Fly Lines For Salmon In 2026: Guide Recommended

 Salmon Line for Euro Nymphing

-When Euro nymphing for salmon around the great lakes region, I either use a Mono-Rig attached to any salmon fly line or the 5wt Rio Euro Nymph Shorty fly line.
+When Euro nymphing for salmon around the Great Lakes region, I use a Mono-Rig attached to any salmon fly line of choice.

-I attach the 30-pound Lazar Line directly to my standard salmon fly line using either a loop-to-loop connection or a nail knot connection.
+If I do NOT use a specific euro line, instead, I just attach the 30-pound OPST Lazar Running Line directly to my standard salmon fly line using either a loop-to-loop connection or a nail knot connection.

-Due to the full reel of fly line, you may only be able to fit 30 or 60 feet of Lazar line on the reel, which is typically sufficient.
-I typically use only 50 feet.
-I add my Euro nymphing leader to the other end, as demonstrated in my piece “Euro Nymphing For Salmon.”
+I typically use only 50 feet of OPST.
+I add my Euro nymphing leader to the other end, as demonstrated in my piece “Euro Nymphing For Steelhead.”
+You can see the setup there.

 Another approach is the standard mono-rig setup, preferred by some anglers.
 This setup uses a 20 or 30-pound mono line that can be 20 to 40 feet long.
 This setup also prevents sag and allows advanced anglers to cast around 40 feet with just a weighted nymph or two.